 The graphs below show:

-- Performance split by individual actions (across all locations) for the global timeframe.
+- Performance split by individual events (across all locations) for the timeframe.

-- Performance split by location (for all actions) for the global timeframe.
+- Performance split by location (for all events) for the timeframe.

-Events with load actions and Events with XHR actions show key performance metric graphs for individual events that trigger load actions and XHR actions, respectively.
+Events with load actions and Events with XHR actions show key performance metric graphs for individual events that contain load actions and XHR actions, respectively.
+Note that an event can contain a combination of several actions of different types, for example, two load actions and one XHR action.
 All events shows the Total duration for all events, split by individual events (events with no network activity are not included in performance graphs by definition).
 The location graphs adjust to match your selection.

-Click an event name in the legend to include/exclude it from the stacked line graph.
+Select an event in the legend to include/exclude it from the stacked line graph.
 Hover over the stacked graph to see the performance (key performance metric or Total duration) of individual events at a given point in time.
+Then click and select Analyze to see the corresponding analysis timeframe in the Multidimensional analysis page for performance, filtered by your selected action type.

-If there is a violation of the performance threshold for the sum of all actions, a solid red line appears above the All events stacked line graph for the duration of the problem; the threshold appears as a dotted red line.
+If there is a violation of the performance threshold for the Total duration of all events, a solid red line appears above the All events stacked graph for the duration of the problem; the threshold appears as a dotted red line.
 A solid red line also appears for locations violating the threshold.

-For a violation of an event-specific thresholds, only location graphs indicate violation.
-The Synthetic events and actions card highlights the events in violation, their duration, and the thresholds involved.
+For a violation of an event-specific thresholds, the Synthetic events and actions card highlights the events in violation, their duration, and the thresholds involved.

-Reference screenshots available on the Synthetic details page are taken if the monitor runs successfully when the monitor is created or edited, and thereafter, once every 24 hours from a random monitor location (including private locations).
+Reference screenshots shown in the top panel of the Synthetic details page are taken if the monitor runs successfully when the monitor is created or edited, and thereafter, once every 24 hours from a random monitor location (including private locations).
 Screenshots are taken at the end of each script event (even those without timings).
-You can scroll through screenshots here or click an image to scroll through enlarged versions.
+You can scroll through screenshots here or select an image to scroll through enlarged versions.

-Note that reference screenshots are always the most current, even when viewing Synthetic details for a historical dashboard time frame.
+Note that reference screenshots are always the most current, even when viewing Synthetic details for a historical timeframe.

-When a monitor fails, screenshots for every failing execution (SCoE) are available on the Analysis page.
+When a monitor fails, screenshots for every failing execution (SCoE) are available on the Multidimensional analysis page.

-To view screenshots from private browser monitors, your synthetic-enabled Environment ActiveGate or the browser you access Dynatrace from must be able to access the Amazon S3 service—ensure that your firewall allows connections to
+To view screenshots from private browser monitors, your Synthetic-enabled ActiveGate or the browser you access Dynatrace from must be able to access the Amazon S3 service—ensure that your firewall allows connections to

 *.s3-accelerate.amazonaws.com on port